- 1 Introduction

 - Women ARE encouraged to take iron in the run up to delivery to negate blood loss, and reduce maternal morbidity.

-- Free vitamin supplements are available to some women from deprived backgrounds.
-Consider offering on booking visit.
+- Free vitamin supplements are available to some women (in UK) from low socioeconomic backgrounds.
+Consider offering on booking visit

 Alcohol can easily cross the placenta.
 The official government advice is to avoid alcohol if possible, and not to exceed 2U, no more than twice per week.
 Prolonged and excessive alcohol intake can result in fetal alcohol syndrome – where the child suffers from intellectual and behavioural problems later in life.